awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you want to increase the timeout value because viewers are experiencing HTTP 504 status code errors, consider exploring other ways to eliminate those errors before changing the timeout value\.
 See the troubleshooting suggestions in [HTTP 504 Status Code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.

 CloudFront behavior depends on the HTTP method in the viewer request:
 + `GET` and `HEAD` requests – If the origin doesn’t respond or stops responding within the duration of the response timeout, CloudFront drops the connection\.
-CloudFront tries again to connect according to the value of [Origin Connection Attempts](#origin-connection-attempts)\.
+CloudFront tries again to connect according to the value of [Origin connection attempts](#origin-connection-attempts)\.
 + `DELETE`, `OPTIONS`, `PATCH`, `PUT`, and `POST` requests – If the origin doesn’t respond for the duration of the read timeout, CloudFront drops the connection and doesn’t try again to contact the origin\.
 The client can resubmit the request if necessary\.

-### Origin Keep\-alive Timeout<a name="DownloadDistValuesOriginKeepaliveTimeout"></a>
+### Origin keep\-alive timeout<a name="DownloadDistValuesOriginKeepaliveTimeout"></a>

 **Note**
 This applies only to custom origins\.